kociuba1997/recommender-systems-class-projekt/readme.md

 	A new tab with Jupyter Notebook should open in your browser.

-9. In Jupyter Notebook open project_1_data_preparation.ipynb and ran all cells.
+9. In Jupyter Notebook open project_1_data_preparation.ipynb and run all cells.

-10. Next in Jupyter Notebook open project_1_recommender_and_evaluation.ipynb and ran all cells.
+10. Next in Jupyter Notebook open project_1_recommender_and_evaluation.ipynb and run all cells.

-11. Last cell in project_1_recommender_and_evaluation.ipynb has comparison in HR@10 form MLPRegressorCBUIRecommender, AmazonRecommender, LinearRegressionCBUIRecommender.
+11. Last cell in project_1_recommender_and_evaluation.ipynb has comparison base on HR@10 metric for MLPRegressorCBUIRecommender, AmazonRecommender, LinearRegressionCBUIRecommender.